johnmogi/ai.write.bu/bu_older/1_manual.md

 assist me in writing the story - what would be the required guidlines?
 [Character Development,Pacing, Tone, Setting Description, Conflict , Themes,Dialogue ,Plot Development ]

 build story {outlines} from the factors above:

 Great, now create story chapters from the outlines above:

 write chapter 1 in depth and in great detail, in an intriguing writing style
-{HALF CHaPTERS (1/4 - 1/3)}